ChatScript/ChatScript/WIKI/ChatScript-Fact-Manual.md

 You should store your facts on the full name.
 The mechanism allows user input to use the short name.

+NOTE:  Tables are executed (built) at compile time.
+And their resulting data and variables are saved in the TOPIC folder along with your compiled scripts and loaded when the server starts up.
+The data is "owned" by the server and not written out to user files.
+Also, normally you cannot alter table data on the fly from a user script interaction (true of all facts, not just table facts).
+In the event you are compiling multiple bots at once, the facts of the table are owned by whatever bot is considered to be compiling that chunk of code.

 ## Variable Argument Tables